voltpop/vp-website/index.markdown

 Volt Populous (VoltPop for short) is a tech company that focuses on helping small business succeed by leveraging technologies available to larger companies with traditional IT staff.

-Comprised of tech experts with decades of combined experience, out team will work with you to ensure you're maximizing your tech budget.
+Comprised of tech experts with decades of combined experience, our team will work with you to ensure you're maximizing your tech budget.